xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/components.json/digest.md

 ## Overview

-The `components.json` file configures your project for the shadcn-svelte CLI.
-It's optional and only required when using the CLI to add components; not needed for copy-paste method.
+The `components.json` file holds configuration for your project.
+It's used by the CLI to understand your project setup and generate customized components. **Only required if using the CLI** to add components; not needed for copy-paste method.

 Create it with:
 ```bash
 npx shadcn-svelte@latest init
 ```

-## Configuration Options
+## $schema

-**$schema**: Reference the JSON schema at `https://shadcn-svelte.com/schema.json`
+Reference the JSON Schema:
 ```json
 {
   "$schema": "https://shadcn-svelte.com/schema.json"
 }
 ```

+## tailwind

+Configuration for how Tailwind CSS is set up.

+### tailwind.css

-**tailwind.css**: Path to your Tailwind CSS import file
+Path to the CSS file that imports Tailwind CSS:
 ```json
 {
   "tailwind": {